tobiashort/th-utils/cmd/ends-with/README.md

 Options:
   -o, --or-match <OrMatch>  adds an additional pattern to match (can be specified multiple times) -i, --invert              inverts the logic
-  -c, --casesensitive       case sensitive match
+  -c, --case-sensitive      case sensitive match
   -h, --help                Show this help message and exit

 Positional arguments: